MacPass/MacPass/README.md

 ## System Requirement

-The minimum OS X version required for MacPass is currently 10.8 Mountain Lion.
+The minimum OS X version required for MacPass 0.6.2 is 10.8 Mountain Lion.
+The minimum macOS version required for MacPass (continuous) is 10.10 Yosemite.

 ## Status